Home/ Blog/ Healthy Living/

 What vaccines should I get before traveling?

-Your best bet for staying up-to-date on all travel vaccine information is to keep a close eye on the Centers for Disease Control and Prevention (CDC) website.
+Your best bet for staying up-to-date on all information regarding travel vaccinations is to keep a close eye on the Centers for Disease Control and Prevention (CDC) website.
 Depending on your destination, age, health status, etc., the vaccinations you need will vary.
 No matter where in the world you’re going, you’ll definitely want to make sure you and your family are up-to-date on all routine U.S. vaccines.
-Recommended vaccines vary by age, but adults ages 27 to 60 should definitely be up-to-date on the following:
+Recommended vaccines vary by age, but adults should definitely be up-to-date on the following:

 • The seasonal flu (influenza) vaccine (annual).
 This vaccine is only available in One Medical offices during certain months of the year (typically fall to spring); however, it may be available outside those times at clinics such as Passport Health or your local Department of Health if required for travel.